kssrikar4/Image-Classifier/README.md

 ### EfficientNetB1 Plots
 ![EfficientNetB1 Val Accuracy](plots/EfficientNetB1.png)

-Explore the notebooks to understand the workflow and utilize the trained models available on our Hugging Face repository for your own applications.
+Explore the notebooks to understand the workflow and utilize the trained models available on my Hugging Face repository for your own applications.